nate-browne/staffparser/README.md

 just type `which python3` into your terminal and it should give you a path to the executable if it exists (or it will say "python3 not found".
 If you don't have python3, figure out how to install it for your system.).
-Open up `main.py` and make sure that the shebang at the top of the file matches the path to your system's installation of `python3`.

 Next up, the email stuff.
 This program will send an email as you to Gary (or some other recipient that you can specify) so you'll need to get that squared